Preston Rivulettes

 The Preston Rivulettes were a Canadian women's ice hockey team.
+They won four Dominion Championships and ten Ontario titles between 1931 and 1940.
+The team had a winning percentage of over 95%, a record unmatched in the history of women's hockey.
 They were inducted into the Cambridge Sports Hall of Fame on May 2, 1998, as members of the inaugural class of 1997.
-The Preston Rivulettes won four Dominion Championships and ten Ontario titles between 1931 and 1940.
-The team had a winning percentage of over 95%, a record unmatched in the history of women's hockey.
+They were awarded the Order of Sport in 2022, marking their induction into Canada's Sports Hall of Fame.

 Early history

 Hilda and Nellie Ranscombe, and Marm and Helen Schmuck, played softball together during the summer of 1930 on a team called the Preston Rivulettes.
 They were looking for a winter sport to play and decided to form a hockey team.
 They reached out to prominent sports journalist Alexandrine Gibb for assistance.
 In January 1931, the team held its first practice with ten players: